Dating A Musician? Here’s 7 Things You Need To Know

 Thankfully, I have lots of skills I’ve been able to lean on to generate cash flow.
 I’ve done everything from marketing consultations to offering my musicianship for hire.
 I’ve also produced records, played sets at bars, gave guitar lessons.

-I’m not woman bashing here, but lets be real.
-Some (not all) women will try to evaluate what you’ve done, who you’ve worked with, and ultimately – what they can gain from your situation.
 I can’t tell you how many females have been overtly flirtatious with me and even pretended to be interested, just to try and get something for free.
 It’s not all females by any means, but there are certainly quite a few opportunists out there.

-That said, I think opportunism is a music industry problem in general.
 I recently had a conversation with my friend Shay Leonia – She’s a talented artist and was asking me how to break into the songwriter “placement scene.”

-While I think this scene as a whole can become a soul sucking rat race full of rejection and frustration, I told her that my recommendation is to approach producers with “What services can I offer?
+While I think this scene as a whole can become a soul sucking rat race full of rejection and frustration, I told her that my recommendation is to approach music producers with “What services can I offer?
 How can I help you with projects that you’re working on?”

 This selfless mindset is one that most artists never think with, but often leads to more reward in the long-run because it allows you to nurture and build relationships in a genuine and organic fashion.

-7. DATING OTHER MUSICIANS CAN BE VERY COMPLEX
+6. DATING OTHER MUSICIANS CAN BE VERY COMPLEX

 At this point, you’d think it just makes sense to date within the music scene.
 Look at all the commonalities.
 You’ll share the same goals and struggles.
 You can be there for each other when things go wrong.
 You’ll be able to help each other in studio sessions, and even make beautiful duets.
 So it should be a no-brainer, right?
 WRONG.